rubocop/ruby-style-guide/README.md

                   ' and second part of the long string'
     ```

-* Align the parameters of a method call if they span more than one
+* Single indent the parameters of a method call if they span more than one
   line.
-When aligning parameters is not appropriate due to line-length
-  constraints, single indent for the lines after the first is also
-  acceptable.

     ```Ruby
     # starting point (line is too long)